 - Have uncontrolled hypertension.
 Participants with hypertension should be under treatment for control of blood pressure upon study entry.

-- Had Received systemic treatment with strong cytochrome P-450 (CYP) 3A inhibitors, strong CYP3A inducers, or moderate CYP3A inducers within 14 days before randomization.
+- Had received systemic treatment with strong cytochrome P-450 (CYP) 3A inhibitors, moderate CYP3A inhibitors, strong CYP3A inducers, or moderate CYP3A inducers within 14 days before randomization.

 - Treatment with any investigational systemic anticancer agents within 14 days or 5 half-lives, whichever is longer, before randomization.

-- Had received chemotherapy or radiation therapy within 14 days of randomization except for stereotactic radiosurgery (SRS) or stereotactic body radiation therapy.
+- Had received chemotherapy or radiation therapy within 14 days before randomization except for stereotactic radiosurgery (SRS) or stereotactic body radiation therapy.

 - Had received antineoplastic monoclonal antibodies within 30 days of randomization.

 - Had major surgery within 30 days of randomization.
 Minor surgical procedures, such as catheter placement or minimally invasive biopsies, are allowed.